Urinal target: History

 In late-19th century Great Britain, people would put pictures of bees in urinals and toilets.
 They served as a target, but also a joke about the pronunciation of the honeybee's genus, Apis.
 Engineer and businessman Thomas Crapper even put a picture of a bee in the toilets his company produced, down below the water.
 In 1954, an inventor patented a propeller contraption suspended over a toilet, attached from the exterior.
 In 1976 a dentist in New Jersey patented a bullseye decal he called the Tinkle Target, citing how "parents, janitors, and others responsible for this cleanliness have often despaired the human male sloppiness of failing to direct urine into the proper receptacles".

 In the early 1990s, Amsterdam's Schiphol Airport introduced pictures of flies to its men's room urinals in an effort to reduce "spillage", or the amount of urine which spills onto the floor and must then be cleaned.
 Though sometimes credited to Aad Kieboom, a manager at the airport, according to Kieboom it was the cleaning department's manager, Jos van Bedaf, who had the idea.
 Van Bedaf remembered, during his time as a soldier in 1960s, that someone had drawn a dot in one of the urinals, and that the latrine with that urinal was cleaner than others.
 He suggested a fly because, he said, it is the animal people would most like to urinate on.
 Flies connote unsanitary conditions and are both widely disliked without being frightening like some other disliked insects.

 They have been installed in urinals at airports, stadiums, and schools in many places around the world.

+In Japan, pictures of ladybugs are also used as urinal targets.